-Kent Stoneking lost his leg after a motorcycle accident in 2011.
-What could have been a devastating setback for the father of three didn't stop him from challenging himself.
+UPDATED 05/01/2019: Kent Stoneking lost his leg after a motorcycle accident in 2011.
+But what could have been a devastating setback for the father of three didn't stop him from challenging himself.
 He was walking less than 30 days after receiving his prosthetic limb.
 He was running less than 90 days after that.

 Not long after Kent started running, his brother suggested they both participate in the next St. Jude Memphis Marathon Weekend.
 Though initially hesitant, Kent decided to run the full marathon that December.

-As a Hero, the funds Kent raised would help St. Jude kids with cancer and other life-threatening diseases, something that wasn't guaranteed by his registration fee alone.
+As a Hero, the funds Kent raised would help St. Jude kids with cancer and other life-threatening diseases.
 For him, the combination of running and fundraising brought the best of both worlds, allowing him to do something healing for himself and for others at the same time.

 Impressed by the effort of Kent and his brother, their father registered the following year, running the half marathon and fundraising as a St. Jude Hero four years in a row (coming in eighth in his age group one year!).
-Kent's son has also run, and this year, Kent's daughter will be running her first full marathon.
-His niece will run the 5K.
-Kent will be fundraising as a St. Jude Hero yet again, and running the half marathon with his brother.
+Kent's son has also run, and in 2018, Kent's daughter ran the full marathon, and his niece ran the 5K.
+Kent himself ran the half marathon with his brother in 2018 and fundraised yet again as a St. Jude Hero.
 For the Stoneking family, event weekend has become a tradition of coming together to cross the finish line.

 Each year on race weekend, a St. Jude Hero is recognized with the Hero Among Us award for going the extra mile to support children battling cancer and other life-threatening diseases.
 In 2018, ALSAC President and CEO Richard Shadyac Jr. surprised Kent two days before the race by recognizing him as that year's recipient, and invited two special guests to present him with the award: St. Jude patient Kael and his mom Ashley, who have been Kent's inspiration for years.